Family Support Worker

 What we offer:

 We have a range of fantastic benefits that we offer our employees.
-If you’d like to find out more about these benefits and working with us, click here.
+If you’d like to find out more about these benefits and working with us more information can be found in our Candidate Pack.

 How to apply:

-First interviews will take place at our Head Office in Leatherhead on 13 February 2020, with second interviews on 20 February 2020.
+Interviews will take place via Zoom with the dates to be confirmed.
 We will only contact those applicants who have been successful.

 Rainbow Trust is committed to safeguarding and promoting the welfare of children and young people and expects all employees to share this commitment.